 Shashi Tharoor explores what he thinks are the biggest challenges facing humanity over the next thirty years.
 How will technology alter democracy?
 Is liberty under threat?
 Will Nationalism outgrow internationalism?
 How will the Indian story play out in the light of a dominant China, and a nationalist America?
 Is Europe in a permanent decline?
 And what will the international order in 2050 look like?
-Join us as we explore the toughest challenges facing humanity.
+Watch online as we explore the toughest challenges facing humanity.

 Understanding Trump and the rise of American nationalism